 - H2.
 Promote the development of new multi-family housing. - H2.1 Facilitate the development of vacant lots on Mackubin Street north of Lawson Avenue with single-family homes, townhomes, or small-scale condominiums compatible with existing housing in the adjacent neighborhood. - H2.2 Facilitate the development of new housing on the site south of Willow Reserve (former Larson Nursery).
 Development should not intrude on the wetland and should consider its sensitive soil conditions. - H2.3 Explore new housing development on the Jefferson-Smurfit site, south of Loeb Lake.
 Complete environmental remediation to meet necessary government requirements for residential development.
 Encourage owner-occupied housing, such as single-family homes, townhomes, or condominiums. - H3.
-Rehabilitate or redevelop aging housing stock throughout the community, including, but not limited to, the following neighborhoods: - 1.-North of Front Street, generally between Victoria and Chatsworth - 2.
-1. Two-block area west of Albermarle between Rose and Orange - 3.
-2. Residential pocket between Agate and the Trout Brook Nature Sanctuary Trilliuimsite
+Rehabilitate or redevelop aging housing stock throughout the community, including, but not limited to, the following neighborhoods: - 1.
+Two-block area west of Albermarle between Rose and Orange - 2.
+Residential pocket between Agate and the Trout Brook Nature Sanctuary site